GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/ssr/index.md

 ### Inline critical resources {: #inline }

-It's common to use separate build tools (e.g. `gulp`) to process an app and inline critical CSS/JS into the page at build-time.
+It's common to use separate build tools (like `gulp`) to process an app and inline critical CSS/JS into the page at build-time.
 Doing so can speed up first meaningful paint because the browser makes fewer requests during initial page load.